songster-sa/aws-sw-arch-associate-notes/readme.md

 - Quick Start - has bunch of cloud formation templates for various use cases
 - elastic beanstalk - no infra, no template - just upload code and it will figure out what to do and provision everything
     - all auto scaling etc can be done from its UI
+    - to make installation faster - Golden AMI and user data

 - same origin policy - is done by browser to prevent cross-site-scripting attacks
     - but in aws all resources have own domains - so allow CORS - for somethings like fonts